-During tined lead implant procedures, the CP is used to deliver test stimulation to the foramen needle and the tined lead.
-The test stimulation allows confirmation that the needle and lead are placed close to the sacral nerve.
+During lead implant procedures, the CP is used to deliver test stimulation to the foramen needle, the PNE lead, and the tined lead.
+The test stimulation allows confirmation that the needle and/or leads are placed close to the sacral nerve.

-This section describes how to use the Lead Placement module of the CP during a tined lead implant procedure.
+This section describes how to use the Lead Placement module of the CP during a lead implant procedure.